Rishank2610/starslugs/README.md

 # starslugs
-Calculating distances between stars with known exoplanet hosts
+Calculating distances between stars that are known exoplanet hosts